SamhammerAG/Samhammer.Configuration.Vault.Sag/README.md

 ### In the cluster

-You need to set the following two environment variables:
+Use following environment variables for configuration:
-* VaultUrl: With the url to vault
+* VaultUrl: With the url to vault (required)
-* VaultKubernetesRole: The vault role of the application
+* VaultKubernetesRole: The vault role of the application (required)
+* VaultDisabled: When true skips adding vault and healthchecks. (optional)

 ## How to use in Program.cs